Why Might You Have Itchy Skin?

 E45 Itch-Relief Cream

-E45 Itch Relief Cream is a smooth, non-greasy moisturiser that provides immediate, long-acting relief from itchy and irritated skin caused by conditions such as eczema, dermatitis suitable for the whole family.
+E45 Itch Relief Cream is a smooth, non-greasy moisturiser that provides immediate, long-acting relief from itchy and irritated skin caused by conditions such as eczema and dermatitis suitable for the whole family.

 Eurax Cream is particularly effective in soothing the itching sensation caused by skin conditions such as eczema and dermatitis, however, it is also a very effective treatment for itchy skin caused by insect bites or stings, nettle or heat rash, sunburn, chickenpox and scabies.